Overcome Habits & Addictions

 Job loss or career stagnation

 Because the subconscious mind embraces the known and fears the unknown, it sticks with bad habits, reluctant to give them up because of the needs they are known to serve.
-For this reason, bad habits (such as addictions to smoking, alcohol, drugs, caffeine, and sugar) can be difficult to break with will power alone.
+For this reason, bad habits (such as addictions to smoking, alcohol, drugs, caffeine, and sugar) can be difficult to break with willpower alone.

-Using Hypnotherapy To Replace Bad Habits
+Using Hypnotherapy To Replace Destructive Habits

 2) Believes that they can make positive changes;